shuttle-hq/neptune-cli-python/src/neptune_cli/mcp_instructions.md

 ## Key Concepts

 -   **neptune.json**: The configuration file that defines the project name, workload type, and required resources.
--   **Resources**: Infrastructure components like databases, storage buckets, and secrets that the application needs.
+-   **Resources**: Infrastructure components like storage buckets and secrets that the application needs.
 -   **Dockerfile**: Required for deployment - Neptune builds and runs your application as a container.

 ## Important Notes